| Written by Mark Buzinkay

 Workforce scheduling and planning

 As even a fully automated container terminal can't function without people, workforce planning is necessary.
-Workforce planners must provide an efficient, cyclical workforce schedule for hundreds, sometimes thousands of workers 24 hours a day, 7 days a week.
-It must be aligned with vehicles, crane and vessel planning schedules but also considers exception handling, maintenance, external workers, and on-call duty staff.
+Workforce planners must provide an efficient, cyclical workforce schedule for hundreds, sometimes thousands of workers, 24 hours a day, 7 days a week.
+It must be aligned with vehicles, crane, and vessel planning schedules, but it must also consider exception handling, maintenance, external workers, and on-call duty staff.

 WP_Containe_terminal_planning_Key_areas